 Figure 15.
-Working area and 3D scull model segmented (InVesalius, 2021) Official webpages time was not have a plan. they wanted to give society better overall direction to the development of the country by putting their plans on paper meet the needs of an analysis of the Brazilian Health Ministry, and to meet the needs following the analysis of thousands of users.
+Working area and 3D scull model segmented (InVesalius, 2021) Official webpages time was not have a plan. they wanted to give society better overall direction to the development of the country by putting their plans on paper

 InVesalius developed out of a need for more technologically advanced clinical trial resources when the CTI (Clinical Trial Institute of Inventories) started in Brazil in 2001.
 Hospitals and clinics at the time did not have a programming need wasable to match the medical imaging requirements in Brazil at the